-Working with multiple ambulance services demanded flexibility in the trial protocol to overcome variation in operating procedures to ensure deliverability.
-Many paramedics are novice researchers; and research concepts and practices are emerging including consent strategies in emergency stroke care.
+Key findings: Working with multiple ambulance services demanded flexibility in the trial protocol to overcome variation in operating procedures to ensure deliverability.
+Many paramedics are novice researchers, and research concepts and practices are emerging including consent strategies in emergency stroke care.
 Regional variation in hospital participation and hours/days of operation presented paramedics with additional considerations prior to patient recruitment.
-Hospital research staff's working hours often do not reflect the 24/7 nature of ambulance work which challenged deliverability until trial processes became fully embedded.
-Management of investigational medicinal product (IMP) between ambulance stations, in-transit when on ambulance vehicles and on handover at hospital necessitated an in-depth review to maintain accountability.
+The working hours of hospital research staff often do not reflect the 24/7 nature of ambulance work, which challenged deliverability until trial processes became fully embedded.
+Management of investigational medicinal product between ambulance stations, in-transit when on ambulance vehicles and on handover at hospital, necessitated an in-depth review to maintain accountability.

-Conclusion

-RIGHT-2 demonstrated that although there are significant practical challenges to conducting multicenter ambulance-based research in a time-dependent environment, careful planning and management facilitated delivery.
-Lessons learnt here will help inform the design and conduct of future ambulance-based trials.
+Conclusion: RIGHT-2 demonstrated that although there are significant practical challenges to conducting multicenter ambulance-based research in a time-dependent environment, careful planning and management facilitated delivery.
+Lessons learned here will help inform the design and conduct of future ambulance-based trials.